Kiya: Disgrace or death?

-The KV35 "Younger Lady" mummy
+KV35 "Younger Lady" mummy

-Some have speculated that the mummy known as The Younger Lady, discovered in KV35, might be that of Kiya.
+Some have speculated that the mummy known as the Younger Lady, discovered in KV35, might be that of Kiya.
 According to Joann Fletcher (who controversially identified the mummy as Nefertiti) a Nubian-style wig was found near the mummy.
 This style was also associated with Kiya.

 DNA test results published in February 2010 have shown conclusively that the Younger Lady mummy was the mother of Tutankhamun, and by extension a wife of Akhenaten.
 The results also show that she was a full sister to her husband, and that they were both the children of Amenhotep III and Queen Tiye.
 This family relationship rules out the possibility that the Younger Lady was Kiya, because no known artifact accords Kiya the title or attribute "god's daughter."
 For similar reasons Nefertiti is also ruled out.
 The report concludes that either Nebetah or Beketaten, younger daughters of Amenhotep III who are not known to have married their father, are the most likely candidates for the identity of the Younger Lady mummy.